AdobeDocs/commerce-operations.en/help/performance/application-server.md

 The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
 The Application Server, which is built on the Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

-Application Server is supported on Adobe Commerce on cloud infrastructure Starter and Pro project only.
-It is not available for Magento Open Source projects.
-Adobe does not provide support for on-premises deployments of Application Server.
+Application Server is available for Adobe Commerce only.
+It is not available for Magento Open Source.
+You must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable Application Server on Pro projects.

 >[!NOTE]
 >